Learning a Deep Embedding Model for Zero-Shot Learning: Experiments

 \subsection{Dataset and settings}

+We follow two ZSL settings: the \emph{old} setting and the new \emph{GBU} setting provided by~\cite{xian2017zero} for training/test splits.
+Under the \emph{old} setting, adopted by most existing ZSL works before \cite{xian2017zero}, some of the test classes also appear in the ImageNet 1K classes, which have been used to pretrain the image embedding network, thus violating the zero-shot assumption.
+In contrast, the new \emph{GBU} setting ensures that none of the test classes of the datasets appear in the ImageNet 1K classes.
+Under both settings, the test set can comprise only the unseen class samples (conventional test set setting) or a mixture of seen and unseen class samples.
+The latter, termed generalised zero-shot learning (GZSL), is more realistic in practice.

-\textbf{Datasets} \quad Four benchmarks are selected: \textbf{AwA} (Animals with Attributes)~\cite{lampert2014attribute} consists of 30,745 images of 50 classes.
+\textbf{Datasets} \quad Four benchmarks are selected for the \emph{old} setting: \textbf{AwA} (Animals with Attributes)~\cite{lampert2014attribute} consists of 30,745 images of 50 classes.
 It has a fixed split for evaluation with 40 training classes and 10 test classes. \textbf{CUB} (CUB-200-2011)~\cite{wah2011multiclass} contains 11,788 images of 200 bird species.
 We use the same split as in~\cite{akata2015evaluation} with 150 classes for training and 50 disjoint classes for testing. \textbf{ImageNet (ILSVRC) 2010 1K} \cite{ilsvrc} consists of 1,000 categories and more than 1.2 million images.
 We use the same training/test split as ~\cite{mensink2012metric, frome2013devise} which gives 800 classes for training and 200 classes for testing. \textbf{ImageNet (ILSVRC) 2012/2010}: for this dataset, we use the same setting as~\cite{fu2016semi}, that is, ILSVRC 2012 1K is used as the training seen classes, while 360 classes in ILSVRC 2010 which do not appear in ILSVRC 2012 are used as the test unseen classes.
+Three datasets~\cite{xian2017zero} are selected for \emph{GBU} setting: \textbf{AwA1}, \textbf{AwA2} and \textbf{CUB}.
+The newly released AwA2~\cite{xian2017zero} consists of 37,322 images of 50 classes which is an extension of AwA while AwA1 is same as AwA but under the \emph{GBU} setting.

 \textbf{Semantic space}\quad For \textbf{AwA}, we use the continuous 85-dimension class-level attributes provided in \cite{lampert2014attribute}, which have been used by all recent works.
 For the word vector space, we use the 1,000 dimension word vectors provided in \cite{fu2014transductive, fu2015transductive}.
 For \textbf{CUB}, continuous 312-dimension class-level attributes and 10 descriptions per image provided in~\cite{reed2016learning} are used.
-For \textbf{ILSVRC 2010} and \textbf{ILSVRC 2012}, we trained a skip-gram language model~\cite{mikolov2013efficient, mikolov2013distributed} on a corpus of 4.6M Wikipedia documents to extract 1,000 word vectors for each class.
+For \textbf{ILSVRC 2010} and \textbf{ILSVRC 2012}, we trained a skip-gram language model~\cite{mikolov2013efficient, mikolov2013distributed} on a corpus of 4.6M Wikipedia documents to extract $1,000$D word vectors for each class.